Ancient Egyptian architecture: Greco-Roman period

+Fortresses

 Fortifications within Ancient Egypt were built in times of conflict between rival principalities.
 Out of all fortresses analyzed within this time frame, most (if not all) were built of the same materials.
 The only exception to the rule were some fortresses from the Old Kingdom as fortresses such as the fort of Buhen utilized stone with the creation of its walls.
 The main walls were mainly built with mud brick but were reinforced with other materials such as timber.
 Rocks were also utilized to not only preserve them from erosion as well as paving.
 Secondary walls would be built outside of fortresses main walls and were relatively close to one another.
 As a result, this would prove to be a challenge to invaders as they were forced to destroy this fortification before they could reach the main walls of the fort.
 Another strategy was utilized if the enemy managed to break through the first barrier.
 Upon making it to the main wall, a ditch would be constructed that would be positioned between the secondary and first walls.
 The purpose of this was to place the enemy in a position that would leave them exposed to the enemy, making the invaders susceptible to arrow fire.
 The position of this ditch walls within the interior of fortresses would become demilitarized during times of unity; leading to them being demolished.
 The parts that were used to construct said walls could then be reused, making the overall design extremely beneficial.

 Fortresses within ancient Egypt held multiple functions.
 During the Middle Kingdom Period, the Twelfth Dynasty of Egypt would establish means of control throughout the Nubian Riverside by creating fortified stations.
 The location of Egyptian fortresses were not exclusive to just the riverside.
 Sites within both Egypt and Nubia would be placed on terrain that was either rocky or sandy.
 The purpose behind this method was to spread its influence throughout the region as well as discourage rival groups from raiding the sites.
-Inspections of these forts in Nubia have led to the discovery of copper smelting materials, which suggest a relationship between miners in the region.
+Inspections of these forts in Nubia have led to the discovery of copper smelting materials, which suggest a relationship with miners in the region.
 The occupation of these Nubian forts suggests a trade relationship between the two parties.
 Miners would collect the materials and would transfer them to these forts in exchange for food and water.
-Up until the Thirteenth dynasty, Egypt would hold control of Nubia through the use of these fortresses.
+Up until the Thirteenth dynasty, Egypt would maintain control of Nubia through the use of these fortresses.